Prag8855/aab/content/guides/residence-permit.md

 ## If you change or lose your job

-When you change jobs, [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde).
-You might need their permission to work for a different employer.
+When you change jobs, [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) within 2 weeks.[^63] You might need their permission to work for a different employer.

 If you [lose your job](/guides/losing-your-job), your residence permit stays valid.
 [Tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) as soon as you can.
-In Berlin, they give you 6 months to find another job.
-While you are unemployed, you can usually get [unemployment benefits](/glossary/ALG%20I).
+In Berlin, they give you 6 to 12 months to find another job.[^64] While you are unemployed, you can usually get [unemployment benefits](/glossary/ALG%20I).

 **[What happens to your residence permit ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**

 ## If you travel

-Your residence permit allows you to travel in the [[Schengen area]] without a visa.
+Your residence permit allows you to travel in the [[Schengen area]] without a visa for up to 90 days.[^65]

 If you travel outside Germany for more than 6 months, your residence permit expires.[^22] The [[Blue Card]] lets you travel for 12 months.